 This kit from StewMac is one of many available, but contains everything you need to build an instrument from start to finish.
 Some woodworking experience and tools are probably recommended.

-All four main sizes available (starting at $75).
+All four main sizes available.

-Lessons – The Gift That Keeps Giving
+In-Person Lessons – The Gift That Keeps Giving

 Ukulele lessons are a hard thing to justify spending your own money on.
 But as a gift you can encourage the structure and discipline of a good teacher.